A Baker's Guide to the Best Sugar Substitutes - Pyure

-In the baking world, sugar's role is quickly changing as people point their focus toward wellness.
-Bakers and consumers alike want the same great tasting desserts and snacks but without the heaping amounts of sugar used in times past.
+In the baking world, sugar's role is quickly changing as people point their focus toward wellness, low-carb, and low-glycemic lifestyles.
+Bakers and consumers alike want the same great tasting desserts and snacks but without the heaping amounts of sugar used in times past and crucially, without compromising on texture or taste.
 But with so many brands, sweetness levels, and types of sugar alternatives, where do you even start?
-This article is your backstage pass to all things sans-sugar- from practical insights to a full breakdown of sugar substitute options, we've got you.
+This article is your backstage pass to all things sans-sugar.
+From understanding the crucial chemistry of substitutes to a full breakdown of your best options, we’ve got you covered.

-Whether you're a seasoned baker ready to spice up your recipes or just following your own wellness journey, we’ll spill the tea on crafting sweet treats that jive with all kinds of diets, and take the guesswork out of baking.
-Join us as we make the world of sugar substitutes a whole lot simpler, so that you can have your cake and eat it too.
+Whether you're a seasoned baker ready to spice up your recipes or just following your own wellness journey, we’ll spill the tea on crafting sweet treats that jive with low-carb, keto, and diabetic diets.
+Join us as we demystify the world of sugar substitutes, ensuring you can truly have your cake and eat it too.

 What To Consider When Substituting For Sugar